News and Updates

 -Permits the probate court(s) to create single, or multi-county guardianship services boards with the board members being appointed by the probate court, the MHRS Board and the DD Board; with the board hiring a director and employees to manage adult guardianship for whom the board or its director are named guardian (person and/or estate), thereby becoming a public guardian (RC 2111.52);

--Establishes a procedure whereby a person eligible to be appointed as the decedent’s personal representative to file with the probate court for a release of decedent’s medical records and medical billing records for the limited purpose of determining whether to pursue a wrongful death claim, without opening a full estate proceeding (RC 2113.032); but with a requirement of not less than 10 days notice to the individuals reflected on the Form 1.0 that must be filed with the Application.
+-Establishes a procedure whereby a person eligible to be appointed as the decedent’s personal representative or nominated as an executor to file with the probate court for a release of decedent’s medical records and medical billing records for the limited purpose of determining whether to pursue a wrongful death claim, without opening a full estate proceeding (RC 2113.032); but, with a requirement of that it may not be authorized until at least 10 days have passed since the Court transmitted a copy of the Application to the parties listed on the filed Form 1.0.

 Where appropriate, the Probate Court is endeavoring to develop local forms to assist counsel with the local implementation of several of these changes